 A contingent liability is a possible financial obligation that arises from past basis to the respective Service line in the Comprehensive Income and events which will only crystalise if certain events take place.
-The obligation Expenditure Statement.
-Where those benefits involve the enhancement of cannot be measured sufficiently reliably and is disclosed as such.
+The obligation cannot be measured sufficiently reliably and is disclosed as such.